Ryandonofrio3/SNP-workflow/README.md

 | Hanoi    | Han_058      | 2         |
 | Hanoi    | Han_059      | 2         |

-All you need is a PLINK assoc file. to generate one on the lab comp you can open command prompt and write the following
+All you need is a PLINK assoc file. to generate one on the lab computer you can open command prompt and write the following

 <br>
 <br>